liuxjep/iam/bp_access.md

 A policy consists of a subject, target, and role.
 The subject in this case is the access group.
 The target is what you want the subject to access, such as a set of resources, a service instance, all services in the account, or all instances of a service.
 The role defines the level of access that is granted to a user.

 The most commonly used roles are viewer, editor, and administrator.
 The viewer role provides the least amount of access for viewing instances and resource groups in an account.
 The editor role has more access for creating, editing, deleting, and binding service instances.
 The administrator role includes everything for working with a service instance and can assign access to others.
 However, two different categories of roles are available to consider: platform and service.
-For more information about the roles that can be assigned, see the [IAM roles](/docs/iam?topic=iam-userroles#iamusermanrol).
+For more information about the roles that can be assigned, see [IAM roles](/docs/iam?topic=iam-userroles#iamusermanrol).

 ## Assigning access to access groups
 {: #assigning-access}

 You can organize resources in a resource group and users and service IDs into an access group to make assigning access as simple as possible.
 After you set up each one, you can create access policies for the access groups to give users in your account access to the resources that you created.

-1. Click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
-2. Select the name of the access group that you want to assign access.
-3. Select the **Access policies** tab, and then click **Assign access**.
+1. From the **Access policies** tab, click **Assign access**.
+2. Select **IAM services** or **Account management**.
-4. Select the type of access that you want to assign. <br><br> Some services support the use of advanced operators to grant access to resources that satisfy specific naming conventions.
+3. Select the type of access that you want to assign. <br><br> Some services support the use of advanced operators to grant access to resources that satisfy specific naming conventions.
 See [Assigning access by using wildcard policies](/docs/iam?topic=iam-wildcard) for more information.

-  If you select the **Account** scope for the access policy, the user must already have the Viewer role or higher on the resource group or groups that contain the resources you want the user to have access to.
+  If you select the **Account** scope for the access policy, the user must already have the viewer role or higher on the resource group or groups that contain the resources you want the user to have access to.
 Without a role on a resource group, the user can't work with the resource from the Resource list page in the console.
   {: tip}

-5. Click **Add** > **Assign**.
+4. Click **Add** > **Assign**.

-Easily give multiple users administrator access to everything in an account by creating an access group and assigning two policies to it.
-To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** with the administrator role assigned.
+You can give multiple users administrator access to everything in an account by creating an access group and assigning two policies to it.
+To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** with the Administrator and Manager roles assigned.
 To create the second policy, use the **Account Management** option, and select **All Account Management Services** with the administrator role assigned.
 {: tip}